 While it’s mathematically possible to draw any tag in these states with little or even no points, the odds are incredibly long.
 Lower tag allocations keep trophy potential high and draw odds low.
 Middle of the road hunts in these states are not what I’m going after here.
 Instead, I’m swinging for the fences in hopes of drawing a hunt someday that will have me hunting in a unit that holds world-class animals.
 I don’t need a hunt in these states that only offers an opportunity at an average animal.
 That’s what the opportunity states are for.

 With a better understanding of which states offer which types of opportunity, we‘ll break down a more detailed look at planning a short (one to three years), intermediate (five to 10 years), and long-term (15+ years) plan for each species.
-With exception to Idaho and New Mexico, the hunts assigned to each column represent a 50% or higher probability of being drawn.
+With the exception of Idaho and New Mexico, the hunts assigned to each column represent a 50% or higher probability of being drawn.
 The better over-the-counter hunts in these states are also represented in the one-year columns.

 Elk